 Week 1 – Validation Time

-The first thing to do, is to validate if people actually want and need to buy a microphone.
+The first thing to do is to find out if people actually want to buy a microphone.
 If there is no want or need, it would be impossible to start a market.
 Before spending on any marketing, I started approaching some prospects by messaging them through IM on Facebook and Linkedin.

-It’s a good idea to set up accountability tracking as well, to keep yourself disciplined on proactively looking for customers to validate your product.
+It’s a good idea to set up an accountability sheet as well.
+This keeps you disciplined when looking for customers to validate your product.

 Having spoken to a few people, I discovered a few challenges:

 - Even if people should buy your product, you must find customers who actually wants it.

 - Many customers I approached don’t see a value in buying a microphone.

 So I decided to get a little creative, by sending a prospect a microphone to try.
 Think of it as a 7-days trial – so they get a chance to try it and feel the value.

 Sure, I’m taking a risk.
 However, the point of doing this is to identify if people actually want a microphone, AFTER using it.